 Heart, arteries, lungs & veins frame the cardiovascular system of the human body.
-Heart has the most significant function in human body which is regulation of blood throughout the body.
-Major threat to human life are heart diseases.
-Number of deaths due to heart valve diseases is on the rise.
+The heart has the most significant function in human body which is regulation of blood throughout the body.
+The major threat to human life is heart diseases.
+A number of deaths due to heart valve diseases is on the rise.
 Valvular diseases are the most common reason for heart attacks & severe strokes among 45 percent males & 55 percent females across the world.
 Valvular heart disease is a type of heart disease which mainly occurs when one or more of the four heart’s valves fail to work properly.
-Heart valves are responsible for conceding nutrient-rich blood supply through the chambers of human heart.
-All of the four valves are supposed to close entirely after passage of blood.
+Heart valves are responsible for conceding nutrient-rich blood supply through the chambers of the human heart.
+All of the four valves are supposed to close entirely after the passage of blood.
 Diseased heart valves are not always able to complete the function properly & which they should.
 Narrowing of blood vessels is commonly known as stenosis & causes a less-than-normal quantity of blood to flow to heart.
 This condition causes the heart muscle to function harder.
 Sometimes, leaky valves can also pose trouble.
 Heart valve replacement surgery may be a good option if the valves of patient’s heart are too delicate, scarred, or otherwise damaged.

 What is Heart Valve Replacement Surgery?